 This trip is designed to give you the skills and knowledge to attempt the secondary aim of the expedition, climbing Mt Kazbek.
 This instruction will be taught on the basis that you have never completed an alpine expedition before although you will benefit from previous experience of multi-day trekking and winter camping.
 Unless you have been on an Alpine Skills course before, a lot of the lessons will be new to most, or will be a good reminder and a confirmation of previous experience.This expedition is achievable as long as long as you fulfil the requirements under the fitness section and are willing to work as a team.
 If you have any specific concerns, fill in a no-obligation Application Form and the team will be in touch to discuss this Adventure Academy expedition.

 There is no local support for this trek, so you will have to be completely self-sustainable.
 This means carrying personal and camping equipment, a share of the group equipment, such as medical kit and stoves, and enough food for the duration.
 You should train in preparation for this expedition by meeting the requirements in the fitness section.

 How can I find out more?

-Apply for this expedition team using the button on this page.
-Secret Compass is then on hand to answer any questions or to firm up your place on the team.
+Apply for this expedition team using the buttons below then Secret Compass will be in touch to discuss your application and provide further information if needed or to confirm your place on the team.